opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 ## Destination Index Options

-You can specify the following options for your source index:
+You can specify the following options for your destination index:

 Option | Valid values | Description | Required
 :--- | :--- | :---